sf-wdi-19-20/modules/w7_d1_1_SQL_intro/README.md

 | 4 | Through the Looking-Glass | 1871 | 9781489500182 | 2 |
 | 5 | The Time Machine |  1895  | 9781423794417 | 3 |

+Primary Key: The primary key of a relational table uniquely identifies each record in the table.
+This column is automatically assigned a btree index in postgres.

 ## What is SQL?

 SQL, Structured Query Language, is a specialized language used to create, manipulate, and query tables in relational databases.